 We rolled down to Tomich to find the pub and cafe both shut, so not even a hot meal to cheer us up.
 Home-brewed noodles are a poor substitute when you might otherwise have had fish and chips.
 We camped by the riverside between Tomich and Cannich, but in the morning we discovered that we would have been better to have pushed on to Cannich as the campsite there was open and accepting tents.
-It also had a fine cafe attached to it which we made good use of for breakfast, all thanks to EO2HO.
+It also had a fine cafe attached to it which we made good use of for breakfast.
 We loaded our bikes up with food again at Cannich Spar and headed along the River Glass to Struy.
 Everywhere that we hoped we might have bought hot food was closed.
 Slightly dispirited, we began the climb north from the Cnoc Inn, only to find it a truly stunning ride through a beautiful landscape.

 The sun was shining and the heather all in bloom.
 This was Scotland at its very finest.

 We reached the top fairly easily and began the long traverse of the moor, following both the contour and the hydro pipe.
 We fairly bombed along, which was good as the midges were fierce once again.
 At the dam we stopped briefly to eat some snacks, but trying to eat with a midge net on is not the easiest or the most pleasant.
 The little bastards always find a way in somewhere – a slightly untucked sock, a tiny gap between net and neckline, or in my case at the point where my jersey met my shorts.
 I wore a belt of bites all around my abdomen for much of the trip.
 We whizzed downhill on the smooth tarmac track from the dam and made it to Contin in good time, hoping we might find a spot for the night in the campsite there, only to find it closed for the season due to Covid.
-We camped in the community woodland across the street and at more bloody noodles.
+We camped in the community woodland across the street and ate more bloody noodles.